-The creation and origin of lasagna has three popular theories.
-The first is that it came from the Greek laganon which is a form of flattened dough which was roasted.
+The creation and origin of lasagna have three popular theories.
+The first is that it came from the Greek laganon which is a form of flattened dough that was roasted.
 The second theory is that it comes from the Greek lasana which means a stand for a pot.

 The Romans then took this term (turned it into lasanum) and used it to refer to a cooking pot, which was eventually used by the Italians to refer to the dish where lasagna is made.